 This most often involves contacting your former employer.
-If you are self-employed, be prepared to provide a significant amount of documentation and paperwork concerning your business as well as your income.
-Your lender wants to make sure that you are a good credit risk before agreeing to a mortgage pre-approval letter.
+If you are self-employed, be prepared to provide a significant amount of documentation and paperwork concerning your business and income.
+Your lender wants to make sure that you are not a risk before agreeing to a mortgage pre-approval letter.

 4. Legal Documents

 Several forms of documentation will be required by your lender.
-In addition to obtaining copies of both your driver’s license and social security number so that your credit report can be pulled, you might be asked for other legal documentation to verify information that is unclear.
+In addition to obtaining copies of both your driver’s license and social security number so that your credit report can be pulled, they might ask for other legal documentation to verify unclear information.

 5. Your Credit Report

-Your credit report is the document that your lender uses to base your interest rate on.
+Your credit report is a document that your lender uses to base your interest rate on.
 Those home buyers with an excellent credit score — generally agreed to be 740 and above — are rewarded with the lowest interest rates.
-Because they have tighten their mortgage requirements in recent months, lenders that work with FHA loans typically want to see that you have a credit score of at least 620.
+Lenders that work with FHA loans typically want to see that you have a credit score of at least 620.

-If your credit score is below 580, you can expect to pay more in interest rates.
+If your credit score is below 580, you can expect higher interest rates.
 It is also likely that you’ll need more money for a down payment.
-Many lenders try to work with their clients so they can often suggest methods of raising your credit score so you can enjoy more benefits.
+Many lenders try to work with their clients so they can boost their credit scores.
 (Guide on Credit Repair)

 Do You Need a Mortgage Pre-Approval?

-In a word — yes!
-A mortgage pre-approval provides you with lots of good information that is useful when it comes to purchasing a home.
-Once you know where you stand with your lender, you can focus your search for a home more precisely.
+In one word — yes!
+Mortgage pre-approvals provide you with a lot of good information when it comes to purchasing a home.
+Once you know where you stand with your lender, you can focus on the search for a home.

-You’ll also by able to present a seller with a rock-solid offer and demonstrate your sincerity to a real estate professional that is determined to find the right home for you.
-While a mortgage pre-approval is not a guarantee that your lender will provide you with a loan, it is a solid piece of groundwork onto which to build a long and thriving relationship.
+You’ll also be able to present a rock-solid offer to the seller and demonstrate your sincerity to a real estate professional.
+While a mortgage pre-approval is not a guarantee that your lender will provide you with a loan, it is a great start to a healthy relationship with your lender.